lfedgeai/AegisEdgeAI/docs/arch-mod.md

   string app_key_public = 2;

   // Optional base64-encoded DER or PEM certificate proving the App Key was issued/signed by the host AK.
+  // **CLARIFICATION:** This field MUST be Base64-encoded when transmitted over a JSON/REST boundary (e.g., to Keylime).
   // Validation: when present must parse to X.509 cert; chain verification will be performed by Keylime. bytes app_key_certificate = 3;